xtreme3d/editor/plugins/README.md

 - `app.mouseButtonPressed(button)` - if mouse button is pressed
 - `app.mouseComboPressed(button, key)` - if mouse button and a key are pressed
 - `app.addObject(className, filename, matlib, parent)` - add Xtreme3D object by className
-- `app.getMapProps()` - returns a dictionary with map data (objects, materials, etc)
+- `app.getObjectById(id)` - select object by Xtreme3D id
+- `app.getObjectByIndex(index)` - select object by editor index
 - `app.selectObject(obj)` - select an object
 - `app.unselectObjects()` - clear selection
-- `app.jsonString(data)` - serialize a dictionary to JSON string

 `event` parameter has the following properties:
 - `event.key` - a key that is pressed or released
 - `event.button` - a mouse button that is pressed or released
-- `event.object` - an object that is selected or unselected
+- `event.object` - an id of the object that is selected or unselected